Skip to main content Skip to footer site map

 • Reviewing relevant tax documents to make sure you track all payments correctly in the new year.

-• Completing and filing forms with the Internal Revenue Service (IRS), Social Security Administration (SSA), and any state and local tax departments.
+• Completing and filing forms with the Internal Revenue Service (IRS), Social Security Administration (SSA), and state and local tax departments.

-• Identifying and preparing for any changes to local, state, and federal employment regulations that affect your business in the new year.
+• Identifying and preparing for changes to local, state, and federal employment regulations that affect your business in the new year.

 A payroll calendar can be a game-changer when planning for the upcoming year.
 It helps to ensure that all payroll-related administration is completed on time and that payroll delays are avoided.